On the density of strongly minimal algebraic vector fields: Abundance of strongly minimal autonomous differential equations

 There exists $k_0 = k_0(X,D) \geq 0$ such that for $k \geq k_0$, the restriction on $X_0$ of a {\em generic} vector field $v \in \Xi(X,\mathcal O_X(kD))$ is strongly minimal and geometrically trivial. \end{theorem}

 \begin{remark} Let $D$ be a divisor on a smooth complex projective surface $X$.
 Recall that $\Xi(X,\mathcal O_X(D))$ is always a finite-dimensional complex vector space.
-A priori, we have three competing notions that one can chose from to define the properties of a ``{\em generic }'' $\mathcal O_X(D)$-twisted vector field $v \in \Xi(X,\mathcal O_X(D))$: \begin{itemize} \item \textit{a measure-theoretic notion}: a property holds for a generic vector field is it holds for all vector fields $v \in \Xi(X,\mathcal O_X(D))$ outside of a measurable subset of $\Xi(X,\mathcal O_X(D))$ of Lebesgue measure zero.
+A priori, we have three competing notions that one can choose from to define the properties of a ``{\em generic }'' $\mathcal O_X(D)$-twisted vector field $v \in \Xi(X,\mathcal O_X(D))$: \begin{itemize} \item \textit{a measure-theoretic notion}: a property holds for a generic vector field if it holds for all vector fields $v \in \Xi(X,\mathcal O_X(D))$ outside of a measurable subset of $\Xi(X,\mathcal O_X(D))$ of Lebesgue measure zero.

-\item \textit{a topogical notion: }a property holds for a generic vector field is it holds for all vector fields $v \in \Xi(X,\mathcal O_X(D))$ outside of a $F_\sigma$-set i.e. outside of a countable union of closed subset of $\Xi(X,\mathcal O_X(D))$ (for the analytic topology) with empty interior.
+\item \textit{a topological notion: }a property holds for a generic vector field if it holds for all vector fields $v \in \Xi(X,\mathcal O_X(D))$ outside of a $F_\sigma$-set that is outside of a countable union of closed subsets of $\Xi(X,\mathcal O_X(D))$ (for the analytic topology) with empty interior.

-\item \textit{a model theoretic notion:} A property holds for a generic vector field if it holds for some/every vector fields $v \in \Xi(X,\mathcal O_X(D))$ realizing the generic type of $\Xi(X,\mathcal O_X(D))$ over some countable field of definition $l$ for the projective variety $X$ and the divisor $D$. \end{itemize} By Proposition 3.2.3 of \cite{jaoui-ANT}, it turns out that, for the property we are interested in, all these notions are equivalent.
+\item \textit{a model-theoretic notion:} a property holds for a generic vector field if it holds for some/every vector fields $v \in \Xi(X,\mathcal O_X(D))$ realizing the generic type of $\Xi(X,\mathcal O_X(D))$ over some countable field of definition $l$ for the projective variety $X$ and the divisor $D$. \end{itemize} By Proposition 3.2.3 of \cite{jaoui-ANT}, it turns out that, for the property we are interested in, all these notions are equivalent.
 We will work with the model-theoretic notion since it offers us the possibility to work a single vector field instead of the whole family. \end{remark}

 \begin{proof}[Proof of Theorem \ref{theorem-sm-ample}] The proof follows the same strategy as the proof of Theorem \ref{theorem-affine-sm}.
-We can always assume that $X$ and $D$ are defined over some countable field $l$.
+We can assume that $X$ and $D$ are defined over some countable field $l$.
 By the remark above, it is enough to prove that for $k \gg 0$, the conclusion of the theorem hold for some generic algebraic vector field $v \in \Xi(X,\mathcal O_X(kD))$ over $l$.

 Since $\mathcal L = \mathcal O_X(D)$ is ample, by Fact \ref{fact-Pereira-Coutinho-int}, there exits $k_1 = k_1(X,\mathcal O_X(D)) \geq 0$ such that for all $k \geq k_1$, there exists a countable union of proper Zariski-closed subset of $\Xi(X,\mathcal L^{\otimes k})$